yjxiong/WIDER2019FaceDetectionRuntimeContainerExample/README.md

 # BEFORE YOU START: Request Resource Provision

 First create an account on the [challenge website](https://competitions.codalab.org/competitions/22955) as well an [AWS account](https://aws.amazon.com/account/) (in any region except Beijing and Ningxia).
-Send your AWS account id (12 digits) and an address to the organizing commitee's email address: `wider-challenge@ie.cuhk.edu.hk`.
+Send your AWS account id (12 digits) and an email address to the organizing commitee's email address: `wider-challenge@ie.cuhk.edu.hk`.
 We will allocate evaluation resources for you.

 # Obtain the the example